-Also known as a “Southern Drawl” or “country accent,” the Southern accent is usually slower with shortened words.
+Also known as a “Southern Drawl” or “country accent,” the Southern American English accent is usually slower with shortened words.
 Southern influences have found their way into American speech all over the country.

 Southern pronunciations of words include git (get) and lemme (let me).